FluxPoints#

 >>> from gammapy.estimators import FluxPoints

->>> filename = '$GAMMAPY_DATA/tests/spectrum/flux_points/binlike.fits'
+>>> filename = "$GAMMAPY_DATA/estimators/crab_hess_fp/crab_hess_fp.fits"

 >>> flux_points = FluxPoints.read(filename)

->>> flux_points_recomputed = flux_points.recompute_ul(n_sigma_ul=3)
+>>> flux_points_recomputed = flux_points.recompute_ul(n_sigma_ul=4)

 resample_axis(axis_new)[source]#

-For now, works only for flat fluxpoints.
+For now, works only for flat FluxPoints.

 axis_newMapAxis or TimeMapAxis